 Parisians are more than dog-friendly, they are dog-addicted!
 It has been estimated that in Paris there are more dogs than children, about 300.000 dogs!

 During the hot summers in Paris, the height of Tour Eiffel changes!
 How comes that?
-The iron of which is made expands with heat and the tour Eiffel can become even 18cm higher!
+The iron of which is made expands with heat and the tour Eiffel can grow up to an extra 18cm in height!

-It might be strange but, taking pictures of the lightshow of the Tour Eiffel is illegal!
+It might be strange but, sharing, selling, or publishing pictures of the Tour Eiffel at night without permission is illegal!
 Why?
-Because they are considered an artistic work and because of that they are copyrighted!
+Because they are considered an artistic work and are therefore protected by copyright!

 DON’T CALL IT BREAD